transbioZI/Gimpute/README.md

 ## Tutorial
 Please check [Gimpute tutorial](https://github.com/transbioZI/Gimpute/blob/master/vignettes/GimputeTutorial.Rmd).

-The best view of the tutorial is in HTML format.
-Execute the following R codes after you have downloaded the tutorial (GimputeTutorial.Rmd) to output the HTML document:
+The best view of the tutorial is in HTML format with a table of contents by executing the following R codes after you have downloaded the tutorial (GimputeTutorial.Rmd in vignettes directory).

 ```{r eval=FALSE}
 install.packages("rmarkdown")